TOAST-DOCS/Compute-Instance/en/public-api.md

 | server.created | Body | Datetime | Instance created time, in the `YYYY-MM-DDThh:mm:ssZ` format |
 | server.tenant_id | Body | String | ID of tenant including instance |
 | server.OS-DCF:diskConfig | Body | Enum | Disk partition method of instance, either `MANUAL` or `AUTO` <br/>**AUTO**: Automatically set the entire disk as a partition
 **MANUAL**: Set partition as specified for each image.
 If a disk size is larger than the image setting, leave it unused.
-Adopts `MANUAL` for TOAST. |
+Adopts `MANUAL` for NHN Cloud. |
 | server.os-extended-volumes:volumes_attached | Body | Object | List object of additional volume attached to instance |
 | server.os-extended-volumes:volumes_attached.id | Body | UUID | ID of additional volume attached to instance |
 | server.OS-EXT-STS:power_state | Body | Integer | Power state of instance<br>- `1`: On<br>- `4`: Off |